erictaur/dotfiles/README.md

 ### Vim
-These four lines at the top of the file install the plugin manager `Plug`
+These four lines at the top of the file install the plugin manager `Plug` Add the "-k" option if an security override is needed
 ```
 if empty(glob('~/.vim/autoload/plug.vim'))
     silent !curl -fLo ~/.vim/autoload/plug.vim --create-dirs